Almond Peach Tart (Bakewell Tart)

 Make the Tart Shell

-- Mix the flours, powdered sugar, and salt until well combined.
+• Whisk the flours, powdered sugar, and salt until well combined.
 Cut in cubed butter and rub the mixture between your fingers and palms until it resembles coarse sand.
 Add in the egg yolk and knead until a cohesive dough forms.
 If it feels dry, add a little cold water 1 tsp at a time.
 Cover and refrigerate for about 10-15 minutes.

-- On a lightly floured surface, roll the dough into an 11 to 12-inch circle.
+• On a lightly floured surface, roll the dough into an 11 to 12-inch circle.
 Lift it over your tart pan, and press gently into the corners.
 It's ok if it breaks, it's a soft dough – just patch and press as needed.
 Trim the excess and prick all over with a fork.
-Freeze uncovered for 30 minutes.Tip: Roll the pastry over a large piece of wax or parchment paper and use the paper to make transferring into the tart pan easier.
-See notes.
+Freeze uncovered for 30 minutes.

-- Meanwhile, preheat oven to 375℉.
+• Meanwhile, preheat oven to 375℉.
 Remove the frozen tart shell, line with parchment paper, and fill with pie weights (or your preferred alternative).
 Place on a baking tray and bake for 20 minutes, then remove parchment and pie weights, and bake a few more minutes until the crust is lightly golden.
 Allow to cool slightly.

-Make Almond Cream Filling
+Make the Almond Cream Filling

-- Beat the butter and sugar until light and fluffy.
+• Beat the butter and sugar until light and fluffy.
 Beat in the eggs until well combined.
 Stir in the flours and almond extract.
 Set aside.

 Assemble and Bake the Tart